 Language study provides proven cognitive benefits for other core subjects.
 Research has shown that bilingualism is correlated with significant cognitive advantages (e.g., better working memory and executive control).
 These attributes are critical in other domains of learning, including math and English.
 And dual-language learners close academic achievement gaps faster than native English-speakers.

 Language competence is increasingly crucial to getting a job.
-Federal, state and local governments have , particularly in accommodating changing domestic demographics, such as the growing population.
+Federal, state and local governments have increasingly reported their difficulties in recruiting otherwise qualified individuals with adequate proficiency in a world language to perform the work that is needed, both internationally and, particularly, in accommodating the changing domestic demographics, such as the growing Spanish-speaking population.
 The US language industry is growing 2-3 times faster than the national economy.
 93% of US mid- and large-sized companies seek employees who have skills to work with clients from different languages and cultures.
 Most organizations don’t have their own language learning programs, so they depend on hiring people who have received strong language instruction in schools.

 Impact Designating World Language as a core subject in Arlington schools, through at least 8th grade, would indicate clearly to teachers, administrators, parents and students that it is a required subject for all students, and that it is as important as other academic subjects (i.e., Math, English Language Arts, Reading, Science and Social Science).
 World Language would no longer be relegated to the status of an elective or special.